Are you wondering what is a WordPress theme framework and if you should be using one?

 However, instead of actually splitting the theme into multiples such as ‘parent’ and ‘child’, developers simply include all the code in one installation, which is the framework.

 Developers like to use theme frameworks because it allows them to reuse a lot of the same code for many different sites.
 They can easily create many different child themes for sites that need to be styled differently, without having to rewrite a lot of the same functions.

 That’s because child themes are created by the framework to inherit all the functionality of the theme framework without the danger of losing customization or functionality.

 You see, in the earlier days of WordPress, there were some crucial issues with the way WordPress themes were developed and maintained.

 One big issue was that there was no good way to update WordPress themes without losing custom code added to the theme by the users.

-Also, before frameworks existed, the only way developers could re-use the same code was to copy and paste it in all their themes.
+Before frameworks existed, the only way developers could re-use the same code was to copy and paste it into all their themes.